 3) Task repetition

 Task repetition requires learners to repeat the same, or a slightly modified task (Bygate & Samuda, 2005).
 Although, the word ‘repetition’ may conjure up images of behaviourist drills, it is important to note that what we refer to as ‘task repetition’ or ‘task rehearsal’ does not mean verbatim repetition.
 Instead, it means the repetition of a communicative task, in the full knowledge that the exact language used in each iteration of the task will vary (Pinter, 2007).
-We illustrate with example from everyday life.
+We illustrate with an example from everyday life.
 A student is having problems running particular software on her new laptop which was paid for by the department.
 It’s a complex problem and she is not an expert in computers so she approaches the head of the department for advice.
 The head asks her a number of questions but is too busy to take the issue further so gives the student the number of the IT department.
 The student calls the IT department and explains the whole thing again.
 The IT technician asks a few different questions and comes to the conclusion that she should contact the service centre for the laptop manufacturer.
 She does this and explains the problem once again.
 The service centre employee transfers her to another colleague…. and so on.
 Clearly, the student does not repeat exactly the same speech with each of her three interlocutors, nor have the words the words written down, but responds to the particular questions.
 We might imagine that the quality of the student’s third explanation is different from the first; this is a complicated problem, she isn’t confident with computer lingo so the first time, she may struggle a little, hesitate, and search for particular words.
 However, by the time she is talking to the laptop service centre, she has overcome some of these difficulties, and using quicker, more efficient and detailed speech.

 What this example describes is real-life L1 task repetition.
 Classroom-based (L2) task repetition works in much the same way.
 When learners are asked to perform a task, they typically first focus on the message content, scanning their memory for appropriate language to cope with it.
 This takes time and the resulting utterance may be slow and hesitant.
 This initial performance, however, establishes familiarity with the semantic content of the message and the linguistic demands of the task.
 If learners are then given the chance to repeat the task, this familiarity allows them to move their attention away from message content to the selection and monitoring of suitable language.
 Therefore, through task repetition, learners may be helped to integrate the competing demands of being fluent, accurate and suitably complex (Ellis, 2009).